tyler0wheeler/GA-Project-2/README.md

 -a community board where users can post questions or information to help other luthiers would be great -I can start off the page with my own builds and then reach out to other luthiers to post some of their builds as well to add some more content
 -the ability to upload sound clips
+- Stretch goals
+  one user and many instrument builds.  oneToMany use css framework